U.S.-China trade war of words heads for Fox cable TV face-off

 In one show of officially sanctioned activism, a chapter of the Communist Youth League called on its WeChat followers to eat more tilapia, a type of fish that was exported to the United States but is now subject to higher tariffs.

-Additional reporting by Ben Blanchard and Michael Martina; Editing by Tony Munroe, Robert Birsel
+Additional reporting by Ben Blanchard and Michael Martina; Editing by Tony Munroe, Robert Birsel and Diane Craft